Reference 13 — Network formation

 Orchestrating

-A peer the owner granted WRITE_ACL (admin) that is currently issuing formation writes.
+A peer the owner granted WRITE_ACL (admin) that is issuing formation writes.
 Usually a web UI, joining temporarily.
-Not architecturally special — just a peer doing vertex writes, then leaving.
+Not architecturally special — a peer doing vertex writes, then leaving.

 Producing